Chulainn1/README.md/Week_1/Day_2/Day_2_Notes.md

 * A `pure` function is a specific kind of value-producing function that not only has no side effects but also doesn’t rely on side effects from other code—for example, it doesn’t read global bindings whose value might change.

+* Functions that take in parameters are more reusable, since they are less dependent on their surroundings, (i.e. their outer scope).

 ### Rolling Dice Problem

 Write a program that takes a single parameter from the command line, a number, and rolls that many six-sided dice.